The Top eCommerce Platforms for Small Businesses

 Although there are many tutorials and guides available online, if you don’t have a lot of tech experience and need multiple add-ons, PrestaShop can get complicated quickly.

-One noted issue you may run into are that certain modules tend to interfere with one another, leading to a glitchy site.
+One noted issue you may run into is that certain modules tend to interfere with one another, leading to a glitchy site.
 These technical issues can prove to be problematic and if you aren’t familiar with coding or aren’t the best at resolving technical issues on your own then this platform may not be the best option for you.

-Since PrestaShop is an open-source software, customer support gets a little complicated due to the fact that most of their modules and themes are created by multiple developers.
+Since PrestaShop is open-source software, customer support gets a little complicated due to the fact that most of their modules and themes are created by multiple developers.
 In turn, a customer support agent can’t possibly know the ins and outs of every module to help with your questions.

 However, PrestaShop offers a user community rich with support via services and forums.
 Click here to check their community page out.